mngsk/void-bot/README.md

 ## Configuration

-You need to configure the bot's `token` and `clientId`, as well as the `guildId` of your server on the `config.json` file.
+You need to configure the bot's `token` and `clientId`, as well as the `guildId` of your server on the [config.json](./config.json) file.
 See the [discord.js guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) for more information on how to set it up.

-You must also specify a data directory, both in the config file and inside of the `cronjob.sh` file (must be the same in both places).
+You must also specify a data directory, both in the config file and cronjob file (must be the same in both places).

 ## License